Click below for more information on each item:

 To work as a dental hygienist, clinicians must:

 Prospective students to the Dental Hygiene Program are responsible for determining their own eligibility in light of these qualifications, for informing the college of any potential problem areas and for identifying to the Dental Hygiene Department any particular accommodations they may need.
-Students with disabilities are encouraged to register with Disability Services and may utilize these services to determine appropriate accommodations.
+Students with disabilities are encouraged to register with Accessibility Services and may utilize these services to determine appropriate accommodations.
 Students with disabilities who enter the program do so with the understanding that they will be expected to meet course requirements with any reasonable accommodation that may be provided by the college.